Kaohsiung City Government: Mayor

 The mayor of Kaohsiung City is the chief executive officer of the city.
 The mayor is elected for a four-year term and limited to serving no more than two terms.
-Under the mayor there are 3 deputy mayors, 1 secretary-general, 2 deputy secretary-generals and 30 principal officers.
-The incumbent Mayor of Kaohsiung is Chen Chi-mai of Democratic Progressive Party.
+Under the mayor there are 3 deputy mayors, 1 secretary-general, 2 deputy secretaries-general and 30 principal officers.
+The incumbent mayor of Kaohsiung is Chen Chi-mai of the Democratic Progressive Party.